johnwcowan/subsetg-book/intro-020-glossary.md

 *restricted expression*:  An expression whose value is known at compile time.
-It can be used to specify the bounds of an array that is static, a procedure argument, or a procedure return, as well as the value of a `EFINE CONSTANT` declaration.
+It can be used to specify the bounds of an array that is static, a procedure argument, or a procedure return, as well as the value of a `DEFINE CONSTANT` declaration.

 *string*:  Either a character string or a bit string.